• Skip to primary navigation

 Besides, ducks do well with chopped or powdered garlic to avoid worm infestations.

 If you use stored or packaged food, do not offer foods that are more than 3 months old.
-Expired, old, wet, or moistured food for a long time turns rancid or moldy food.
+Expired, old, wet, or moist food for a long time turns rancid or moldy.

 Ducks are susceptible to botulism, so you need to provide them with clean, fresh, and well-aerated water.